jjspeedie/guide.2021.1.00690.S/step0/step0-program-overview.md

 ## Pipeline Products

 Each scheduling block (TM1 and TM2) was calibrated by the Cycle 8 ALMA pipeline.
-The final tasks in the pipe additionally generate imaging products, which we can view to get an initial idea of what the observations show.
+The final tasks in the pipeline additionally generate imaging products, which we can view to get an initial idea of what the observations show.

 ### Channel maps (TM1)